oskar456/ietf-aaaa-filtering/draft-caletka-aaaa-filtering.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "A recommendation for filtering AAAA records in stub resolvers"
-abbrev: "TODO - Abbreviation"
+abbrev: "AAAA filtering considerations"
 category: info

 docname: draft-todo-yourname-protocol-latest